mbwong/mbwong.github.com/_posts/2014-1-3-travel-checklist.md

 #Travel Checklist

-Where better to leave an easily accessible memo than the Internet?
-After two nearly disastrous trips to the airport, I decided to outsource my pre-travel mental checklist from my brain to my blog so that I don't forget things again.
-If you happen to have the exact habits as me, here is a list of important things:
+Where better to leave myself an easily accessible memo than the Internet?
+Apologies to you for this extremely boring post, but after two nearly disastrous trips to the airport, I desperately need to outsource my pre-travel mental checklist from my brain to a place that ensures that I don't forget things again.

 * drivers license, passport (visa if needed)
 * computer, charger (adapter if needed)